akash-network/community/sig-economics/akt20-prop/README.md

 A portion of the fees collected is distributed to AKT stakers as a reward for securing the network.

+### Community Pool

+We propose a portion of the fees collected is distributed to the community pool to be distributed through on-chain governance to grow the community.

 ### Burn Remaining Tokens

 All the fees denominated in non-AKT tokens are traded for AKT using a decentralized exchange, like [Osmosis][osmosis], and burned along with the AKT in the pool.

-TODO: Gas fees and slipplane are not accounted for in this proposal.
+TODO: Gas fees and slippage are not accounted for in this proposal.
 We need to determine how to account for these fees.

 ## Calculations